invainman/TestTask/README.md

     "location":"USA",
     "age":"44"
   }
-* to create a post you should go to the page *http://localhost:8080/posts*, choose a POST request and create a post by entering data in the JSON type (the Id of the post will be created automatically), for example :
+* to create a post you should go to the page *http://localhost:8080/posts*, choose a POST request and create a post by entering data in the JSON type (the id of the post will be created automatically), for example :

   ````
   {